kovid-r/opentelemetry-express-zipkin/README.md

-# OpenTelemetry with Zipkin for Express.js Applications
+# Automatic Instrumentation for Express.js using OpenTelemetry and Zipkin

 This is a sample application which deploys a mock Express.js server along with a mock client to send requests to the server.
-OpenTelemetry is used to build in instrumentation for this app.
+OpenTelemetry is used to build in automatic instrumentation for this app.
 Zipkin is used to expose the instrumentation data via the browser.

 ## Repository